Dallas Cowboys vs. Carolina Panthers NFL Week 4 Odds, Plays and Insights for October 3, 2021

-The NFC East-leading Dallas Cowboys (2-1) play the NFC South-leading Carolina Panthers (3-0) on Sunday, October 3, 2021 at AT&T Stadium.
-Dallas is a 4.5-point favorite in the game.
-The over/under is 50.5 for the contest.
+The top team in the NFC East, the Dallas Cowboys (2-1), are 4.5-point favorites against the NFC South-leading Carolina Panthers (3-0) on Sunday, October 3, 2021 at AT&T Stadium.
+The over/under is set at 52 for the game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.